 Easy Kindergarten Lunches

 These kindergarten lunches are made with simple ingredients and the opportunity to load up on healthy ingredients.
-You’ll notice there are no ideas for sandwiches and wraps.
-While these are items I often pack for lunch, I’ve found bento-style and finger foods more appealing to smaller kids.
+You’ll notice there are very few ideas for sandwiches and wraps.
+While I often pack sandwiches for lunch, I’ve found bento-style and finger foods more appealing to smaller kids.
 Don’t be surprised if your child asks for mini quiches on repeat.

 With no further ado, here are the recipes:

 If you loved these fresh and fun lunch ideas, check out my 101 Lunches eBook.
 Like the ideas above, it’s packed with healthy, delicious, and kid-approved meals.

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

 When it comes to the best lunchboxes for kindergarten, I have tested, tried, and reviewed SO many containers.
 Over the years, I’ve found certain lunchboxes better suited to smaller kids, and this kid’s bento is a great option to start with.